ISISComputingGroup/ibex_developers_manual/Knauer-1050-HPLC-Pump.md

 ### Ramp Control

-If the device is set to local mode and the gradients are correctly set, then a ramp can begin.
-To start a ramp the `TOGGLE:PUMP:SP` can be used to start or stop a ramp.
+If the device is set to remote mode and the gradients are correctly set, then a ramp can begin.
+To start a ramp the `PUMP:START:SP` can be used to start a ramp and `PUMP:STOP:SP` will stop the ramp.
 It should be noted that if a run has be issued via the devices front panel while in local mode, the remote command for stop can still be issued.

-# GOTCHAS

-# Implementation

-In order to use a single set point to control multiple proto commands a Multi-Bit Binary Output is used to process a fan out that points to the desired command.
-With the pump control this has a further forward link.
-A template for this structure is available in EPICS -> support -> utilities.